Shorts Sunderland, Bluestack Mountains, January, 1944

 tried to deter him from landing as there was a 30ft swell,

-but in spite of this he suceeded in taking off without
+but in spite of this he succeeded in taking off without

 incident.
 The whole operation was only made possible by his